-For years, Lt.
-Bush seemed a slightly enigmatic figure.
+For years, Bush seemed a slightly enigmatic figure.
 His portrait, probably painted in 1811 by Jacob Eichholtz, reveals nothing.
 Standing stiffly at attention, hair neatly powdered, uniform immaculate, the young Marine looks every bit the officer and the gentleman.
 But who was the man in the portrait, the one who inspired so much affection while he lived, and so much regret when he died?

-Thanks to the generous donation by Annette and William Doolittle of a pair of letters in Lt.
-Bush’s own hand, we now gain a deeper insight into the officer’s character.
+Thanks to the generous donation by Annette and William Doolittle of a pair of letters in Bush’s own hand, we now gain a deeper insight into the officer’s character.

-Written in 1810 and 1811 to his friend Capt.
-Jabez Caldwell, the letters overflow with his personality.
+Written in 1810 and 1811 to his friend Captain Jabez Caldwell, the letters overflow with Bush’s personality.
 He is generous and modest, friendly and humorous.
 He speaks of his wish to resign his commission, but that he was “warmly solicited to return again to the Corps” and so bowed to the “persuasion of Friends.”
 When he returned to his command, “every Countenance (especially those of my Men) beam’d on me a Smile of Joy.”
 Nevertheless, he pines for a return to his Maryland home, because in all the places he has travelled, he has “not yet found the same Hospitality & Friendly intercourse which I have been accustom’d to.”

-The second letter encourages Capt.
-Caldwell to visit him at his new quarters in Philadelphia.
+The second letter encourages Caldwell to visit him at his new quarters in Philadelphia.
 As an enticement, he describes the delightful situation of the Navy Yard, with its fresh breezes and shady balconies.
 If Caldwell and his friends come up, “we’ll Drink, Sing & drive dull care away.”
 And then there are the ladies.
 Single and 25 years old, he still searches for a suitable wife.
 Though he has not yet met any of the “Virtuous fair” in the vicinity, he confides that he has his eye on both a “richly Laden Frigate” and an inscrutable “little Island Creek Girl” of their mutual acquaintance.

 The letters remind us that even though two centuries separate us, human values and desires have hardly changed.
 A portrait is both symbolic and representational; it shows the sitter as he was seen and wished to be seen.
 A letter to a friend is personal, and reveals that duty, friendship, honor, and hope coexist in us all, even in a man who died in combat in August of 1812.

-USS Constitution Museum
+Research Historian, USS Constitution Museum